 Gruff is a pioneer of ‘exergaming’.
 Seven years prior to Nintendo’s launch of the “Wii Fit”, he invented the world’s first interactive gaming-exercise bike, “Exertris”.
 Bill Gates presented the invention at CES 2003, describing it as “really quite amazing”.
 Gruff has appeared twice on BBC Tomorrow’s World, including once as a TV finalist for the Inventor of the Year Award.
 He was a semi-finalist in Ernst & Young’s Entrepreneur of the Year award the same year.
 Sadly, Exertris was forced to close in 2004.
 Beat Fitness Games is a reboot of the same principle in a pure-software incarnation, made possible thanks to recent advances in technology.

-As as well as Beat, Gruff is the creator, co-founder and CEO of “Kwiziq“, an “AI language coach” that helps adults learn a foreign language up to ten times faster.
+As as well as Beat, Gruff is the creator and co-founder of “Kwiziq“, an “AI language coach” that helps adults learn a foreign language up to ten times faster.
 Kwiziq is recognised as a leading British AI start-up.
 Kwiziq has also been a top 3 finalist in CogX’s Best AI Product in Education Award, three years running.

 Gruff was Codex World’s Top 50 Innovator 2019 and BMWi UK EdTech Founder of the Year 2018.